bobheadxi/gobenchdata/README.md

 ## About

-`gobenchdata` was inspired by the [deno.land](https://deno.land/benchmarks.html) continuous benchmarks, which aims to display performance improvements/regressions on a continuous basis.
+`gobenchdata` was inspired by the [deno.land continuous benchmarks](https://deno.land/benchmarks.html), which aims to display performance improvements and regressions on a continuous basis.

 It is available as a GitHub action or a command-line application.